2023 College Football Playoff National Championship

-The 2023 College Football Playoff National Championship was a college football bowl game played on January 9, 2023, at SoFi Stadium in Inglewood, California.
+The 2023 College Football Playoff National Championship (officially known as the 2023 College Football Playoff National Championship presented by AT&T for sponsorship reasons) was a college football bowl game that was played on January 9, 2023, at SoFi Stadium in Inglewood, California.
 The ninth College Football Playoff National Championship, the game determined the national champion of the NCAA Division I Football Bowl Subdivision (FBS) for the 2022 season.
-Aside from any all-star games following after, it was the culminating game of the 2022–23 bowl season.
-The game began at 4:45 p.m.
+It was the final game of the 2022–23 College Football Playoff (CFP) and, aside from any all-star games following after, was the culminating game of the 2022–23 bowl season.
+The game began at approximately 4:45 p.m.
 PST and was televised by ESPN.
-Sponsored by telecommunications company AT&T, the game was officially known as the 2023 College Football Playoff National Championship presented by AT&T.

-The game featured the No. 1 and defending national champion Georgia Bulldogs of the Southeastern Conference (SEC) (winners of the Peach Bowl) and the No. 3 TCU Horned Frogs of the Big 12 Conference (winners of the Fiesta Bowl).
+The game featured the defending national champion No. 1 Georgia Bulldogs of the Southeastern Conference (SEC), winners of the Peach Bowl semifinal, and the No. 3 TCU Horned Frogs of the Big 12 Conference, winners of the Fiesta Bowl semifinal.

 Georgia defeated TCU, 65–7.
-The 58 point victory for Georgia is the most lopsided win in a College Football Playoff National Championship Game, the largest margin of victory in a title game, and the largest margin of victory in any bowl game at the FBS level.
-Georgia became just the third college football team to complete a 15–0 season in the modern era, the most recent having been the 2019 LSU Tigers.
-They also became the first team since the 2012 Alabama Crimson Tide to repeat as national champions.

-The broadcast of the game on ESPN, saw the smallest audience in the game's history, coming at 16.6 million viewers.
+The 58-point victory for Georgia was the most lopsided win in a College Football Playoff National Championship Game, the largest margin of victory in a title game, and at the time, was the largest margin of victory in any bowl game at the FBS level, until the Bulldogs surpassed that less than a year later in the 2023 Orange Bowl.
+Georgia became the first team since the 2012 Alabama Crimson Tide to repeat as national champions.
+They also became just the third FBS team to complete a 15–0 season in the modern era after the 2018 Clemson Tigers and the 2019 LSU Tigers.
+They were subsequently joined by the 2023 Michigan Wolverines.
+This was the fourth consecutive national championship won by the Southeastern Conference (SEC).
+The broadcast of the game on ESPN saw the smallest audience in the game's history, coming at 16.6 million viewers.

 Background

 This was the fourth consecutive College Football Playoff National Championship matching the No. 3 seed and the No. 1 seed.
-The first was the 2020 edition, where the top-ranked LSU Tigers beat the third-ranked Clemson Tigers by a score of 42–25 at Mercedes-Benz Superdome in New Orleans.
-The second was the 2021 edition, where the top-ranked Alabama beat the third-ranked Ohio State by a score of 52–24 at Hard Rock Stadium in Miami Gardens.
+The first was the 2020 edition, where the top-ranked LSU Tigers beat the third-ranked Clemson Tigers by a score of 42–25 at the Mercedes-Benz Superdome in New Orleans.
+The second was the 2021 edition, where the top-ranked Alabama beat the third-ranked Ohio State by a score of 52–24 at Hard Rock Stadium in Miami Gardens, Florida.
 The third was when No. 3 Georgia beat No. 1 Alabama, 33–18, in the 2022 edition at Lucas Oil Stadium in Indianapolis.